ankurkohli007/Research_Track_II_Assignment_1_Documentation_Sphinx/README.md

 ## GitHub Page

-Finally, update your documentation online on **GitHub**, so that it could be visualized by people using our repository.
+Finally, update your documentation online on **GitHub**, so that it could be visualized by people using repository.

 Use GitHub to publish your doucmentation online.
 For this, follow the steps given below: